The Complete Guide To Treating Lice Naturally: Causes & The 10 Best Solutions

-Lice are parasites that attach themselves to human hair and — much like vampires — feed on human blood.
-Sounds terrifying, right?
-While head lice (officially known as Pediculosis capitis) are the most common kind of lice, there are two other types.
-The first is pubic lice (known in the medical community as Pthirus pubis), which functions much like head lice, but the lice attach themselves to pubic hair.
-The second is body lice (known medically as Pediculosis corporis), which differs from head and pubic lice in that the lice live and lay eggs on people's clothing and make their way to the body just for feeding time.
+Lice are parasites that attach themselves to human hair and feed on blood.
+While head lice7 (officially known as Pediculosis capitis) are the most common kind of lice, there are two other types.
+The first is pubic lice8 (known in the medical community as Pthirus pubis), which functions much like head lice, but the lice attach themselves to pubic hair.
+The second is body lice9 (known medically as Pediculosis corporis), which differs from head and pubic lice in that the lice live and lay eggs on people's clothing and make their way to the body just for feeding time.
 For the purposes of this article, we'll focus specifically on head lice.

 What causes lice infestations?